-- (A) Applications for planned unit districts may propose any residential, civic, and/or commercial use type as part of a planned unit district.
-All land uses proposed shall be shown on the preliminary and final master plans. as required by this chapter. - (B) All use types proposed shall be reviewed by the Commission and Council pursuant to the provisions of this chapter.
-No use type may be allowed within the planned unit district unless approved by Council as part of the final master plan.
+- Applications for planned unit districts may propose any residential, civic, and/or commercial use type as part of a planned unit district.
+All land uses (A) proposed shall be shown on the preliminary and final master plans. as required by this chapter. - (B) the planned unit district unless approved by Council as part of the final master plan.